Treating Proximal Hamstring Tendinopathy

 Loading For High Hamstring Strains

-While some risk factors such as age cannot be changed, others, such as muscle imbalances and lack of flexibility, can be addressed through physiotherapy.
-Patients should work with their physio to strengthen weak muscles, increase mobility in tight areas as well as optimize alignment, form and biomechanics where applicable.
+While some risk factors such as age cannot be altered, others proposed risk factors such as muscle imbalances and tissue flexibility, can be addressed through physiotherapy treatment.
+Patients should work with their physio to strengthen weak muscles, increase mobility in tight areas as well as optimize postural alignment, form and activity biomechanics where applicable.

 Maintaining Fitness Whilst Rehabilitating High Hamstrings Strains

-It is important whilst undergoing rehabilitation for high hamstring strains that fitness is maintained to help a smooth transition with return to play or full training not to mention maintaining mental well being as chronic injuries can obviously be very frustrating for the athlete.
-Personally I don’t have an issue with people cross training during their rehab and in fact encourage it, however any training should not stress the area during training or be felt after training either when cooled down or the following day.
+It is important whilst undergoing rehabilitation for high hamstring strains that fitness is maintained to help a smooth transition with return to play.
+Maintaining mental well being with long term layoffs resulting from injury, often a challenge in chronic tendinopathies which can be a real headache for athletes frustrated with the interruption to performance and/or training.
+Personally, I don’t have an issue with people cross training during their rehab and in fact I typically encourage it, however any cross training clearly should not stress the injury area throughout training, or felt post training (either once cooled down, or the following day).
 Your physiotherapist can help guide you on what would be considered appropriate cross training in your individual situation following assessment of the severity of the injury and specific demands of the sports and activities you wish to return to.

 Tips For Avoiding Day To Day Aggravation With High Hamstring Strains

-- High Hamstring strains are frequently uncomfortable or even painful when sitting or pressing down on the ischial tuberosity (sit bone).
-Generally try to avoid sitting on hard surfaces to minimize aggravating the condition.
+- High Hamstring strains are frequently uncomfortable, even painful when sitting, or with pressure applied to the ischial tuberosity (sit bones).
+Generally I recommend with high hamstring strains that individuals aim to limit their sitting and certainly attempt to avoid sitting on hard surfaces to minimize aggravating the condition.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Managing High Hamstring Strains should consult his or her physiotherapist or otherwise appropriately skilled practitioner.